A Rural Gem…

 The whole coastline from Exmouth to Poole has been declared a World Heritage site by UNESCO.
 Known as the Jurassic Coast, it is the only natural phenomenon in England to achieve this status.

 History at Every Turn…

 The small towns of rural Dorset have grown from the landscape over centuries and you will find history at every turn to inform and delight you.
-For the more energetic, footpaths and cycle-ways open up Dorset’s secrets and the coast is always close at hand for water sport enthusiasts.
+For the more energetic, footpaths and cycle-ways open up Dorset’s secrets and the coast is always close at hand for water sports enthusiasts.

 Virtually all the cottages are in traditional villages with a pub and a shop near at hand.
 These villages are graced by fine old buildings that Thomas Hardy would have known and immortalised in his books on Dorset.

 Our stunning unspoilt coastline is one of the many reasons to visit Dorset.
 From the dramatic natural rock arch at Durdle Door to the endless sandy expanses of Studland; Dorset has it all.

-Whether you are interested sun bathing in a perfect idyll, exploring some of the lesser known areas or entertaining your four legged friend just visit our Dorset beach guide to find exactly what you are looking for.
+Whether you are interested in sunbathing in a perfect idyll, exploring some of the lesser known areas or entertaining your four-legged friend, visit our Dorset beach guide to find exactly what you are looking for.